StefanKjartansson/django-gotuskra/README.rst

 Overview
 ========

-Icelandic post codes and street addresses for Django
+Icelandic post codes and street addresses for Django.
+Downloads and bootstraps with data from the Icelandic post office.

 Installation
 ============